-• In the spreadsheet file, the initial tab sheet covers the overall list of smart ready services as given in the Annex C of this document.
+- In the spreadsheet file, the initial tab sheet covers the overall list of smart ready services as given in the Annex C of this document.
 For the purpose of easy reading the domains have been color-coded in the document.
-The structure of the tab sheet is in line with the structure presented in section 2.2.
-The columns show:

-The domain of the service

-o The service code (that uniquely identifies the service)

-The service group (e.g. controlling cooling demand) The smart ready service name functionality level o An indication on whether the service is currently actionable

-Up to five functionality levels , which correspond to the different levels of smartness of a service

-The standards from which the service was derived or to which the service is related if applicable

-An indication on whether the service is considered in the proposed SRI methodology presented in CHAPTER 4

-Preconditions to the assessment of a service, e.g. dependency on other services or building types (see more information on the triage process are in CHAPTER 4)

-• In the additional tab sheets of the spreadsheet file, one tab sheet for each of the classifications domains from section 2.2 is given.
-For each of the services, the following information is displayed12:

-The functionality levels of the service, ranging from level 0 up to level 4, depending on the service

-The impacts of each of the functionality levels of the service, on a scale ranging from ---,--,--, 0, +, ++ to +++ for each the impact category.

-The market uptake for both residential as well as commercial buildings An estimation of the on-site inspection time needed to assess the service for each

-Preconditions on other services (i.e. which other services are needed for the service to be made available)

-Information sources / references used for the estimation of the impacts of the service, market uptake and inspection time Relevant standards (e.g. for the assessment or the service)
+The structure of the tab sheet is in line with the structure presented in section 2.2.2.
+The columns show: - The domain of the service - The service code (that uniquely identifies the service) - The service group (e.g. controlling cooling demand) - The smart ready service name - Up to five functionality levels , which correspond to the different levels of smartness of a service - The standards from which the service was derived or to which the service is related if applicable - An indication on whether the service is currently actionable - $\circ~$ An indication on whether the service is considered in the proposed SRI methodology presented in CHAPTER 3 - Preconditions to the assessment of a service, e.g. dependency on other services or building types (see more information on the triage process are in CHAPTER 3) - In the additional tab sheets of the spreadsheet file, one tab sheet for each of the classifications domains from section 2.2.2 is given.
+For each of the services, the following information is displayed14: - \circ $\;$ The functionality levels of the service, ranging from level 0 up to level 4, depending on the service - The impacts of each of the functionality levels of the service, on a scale ranging from ----,--,-, 0, +, ++,+++ to ++++ for each the impact category. - o The market uptake for both residential as well as commercial buildings - An estimation of the on-site inspection time needed to assess the service for each functionality level - Preconditions on other services (i.e. which other services are needed for the service to be made available) - Information sources / references used for the estimation of the impacts of the service, market uptake and inspection time - Relevant standards (e.g. for the assessment or the service)